Are you a member ?

 Structure

 The General Assembly is composed of the delegates of the member associations and meets twice a year.
-However, every four years the General Assembly meets in an extraordinary meeting to elect the President, the Vice-President, the Treasurer, and the Board.
+However, every four years the General Assembly meets in an extraordinary meeting to elect the President, the 1st and 2nd Vice-President, and the Board.
 It approves the long-term policy objectives and has the sole authority to make amendments to the statute of the organisation.
 Furthermore, the General Assembly approves the policy of the Board and provides impetus for the prospective further development of EUROMIL policy.
 It decides among others on the accession of member associations and approves the budget.

 The Board conducts the business of EUROMIL, prepares the meetings of the General Assembly and implements its resolutions.
 The Board has the responsibility to manage the budget.
 In addition, it shall perform representative functions, coordinate the activity of the advisory bodies (ad-hoc committees, lead associations, partnerships) and shall be responsible for recruiting new member associations, cooperating with the national associations and supporting them.